LegalLean

 Academics

 A new framework for studying the boundary between formalisable and non-formalisable law.
-44 verified theorems across three jurisdictions, with a typed encoding of Hart's open texture.
+80 theorems, typed IR pipeline, factorial hardening.

 🌎